Lester Dent

 browse Doc Savage series books at Amazon

-List of the Doc Savage Novels at Wikipedia
+Wikipedia's list of the Doc Savage novels

 browse books by pen name Kenneth Robeson at Amazon